Fire in the Steppe:

 There’s a good deal of recent scholarship on the topic, if one avoids Victor Kamenir (who takes post-war “blame the dead guy” memoirs at face value).
 Thanks to the disjointed and haphazard nature of the Soviet counter-attacks, the Brody-Dubno battles provide many actions well-suited to Panzer Grenadier in length, geographical area and the size of forces involved.

 Despite that scenario-rich environment, only two of the scenarios from the old Eastern Front game had been set in the Brody-Dubno battles.
 I sort of kept one, giving it a heavy enough revision to call it a new scenario, and rejected the other.
-All other scenarios in Fire in the Steppe – forty-nine of them – are completely new from the ground up, and all are set among the Brody-Dubno battles.
+All other scenarios in Fire in the Steppe – forty-one of them – are completely new from the ground up, and all are set among the Brody-Dubno battles.

 This battle also saw deployment of the Red Army’s 34th Tank Division, equipped with the T-35 “land battleship.”
 We have plenty of T-35 scenarios, all of them based on actual battles fought by these thin-skinned, five-turreted behemoths.
 Actually, we covered every battle actually fought by them, because they are the coolest-looking tanks fielded by any army in the Second World War.